adamsilver/fdpb/01-a-registration-form.md

 }
 ```

 *(Note: you could use the `hidden` attribute/property to toggle an element's visibility, but there's less support for it.
 Inclusive design is about making decisions that you know are unlikely to exclude people.
-Using a class matches this philosophy.)*
+Using a class aligns with this philosophy.)*

 #### 3. Inline Errors